PhD students at the Faculty of Medicine

 The learning activities consist of practical exercises and work with own presentations.
 The participants analyze and discuss communication patterns and relate their observations to the literature.
 The setup of the course-week is building on the participation and exchange of feedback among group-members in all activities.
 Activities later during the week are related to previous.
 The learning activities aim to strengthen participants to take on and perform oral presentations feeling self-secure and with an increased awareness of their individual resources.

-Active participation in the learning activities, 2 oral presentations and a written assignment.
+Active participation in the learning activities, 2 oral presentations and an analysis of presentation forms based on relevant literature.

 Edward Zanders and Lindsay Mac Leod.
 2010.
 Presentation skills for scientists.
 Cambridge University Press.